sauljabin/kaskade/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Story
+name: User story
-about: This template is used by contibutors
+about: New feature or enhancement
 title: ''
 labels: enhancement, user story
 assignees: ''